masaa-masaa/solidity-audit-cheatsheet/index.md

 * Another contract could call `selfdestruct(your-contract-address)`, ether in that contract will be sent to your contract
 * `your-contract-address` could be used as recipient of miners fee

-# Unchecked Return Values For Low Level Calls <a name="Unchecked-Return-Values-For-Low-Level Calls"></a>
+# Unchecked Return Values For Low Level Calls  <a name="Unchecked-Return-Values-For-Low-Level-Calls"></a>

 Solidity low level calls: